-Getting backyard chickens for the first time can be an exciting and nerve-wrecking experience.
+Keeping backyard chickens for the first time can be an exciting and nerve-wracking experience.

 What if I forget to lock my coop at night?
 How do I stop predators attacking my hens?

-To help both, first time, and experienced chicken keepers, we’ve decided to get in touch with 47 backyard chicken keepers to find out exactly what they wish they knew before getting backyard chickens.
+To help both the new and experienced chicken keepers, we’ve decided to get in touch with 47 backyard chicken keepers to find out exactly what they wish they knew before keeping backyard chickens.

 We asked them:

-“What’s the one thing you wish you’d known before you got backyard chickens?”
+“What’s the one thing you wish you’d known before you started keeping backyard chickens?”

-We received responses from 47 experienced chicken keepers and it’s time to learn the key things you need to know before you raise your own backyard chickens.
+We received 47 experienced chicken keepers’ responses, and it’s time to learn the key things you need to know before you raise your own backyard chickens.

-The 3 Most Important Things You Need to Know:
+The 3 Most Important Things You Need to Know Before Keeping Backyard Chickens:

 - ‘Chicken math’ and how to plan the size of your coop (10 Votes)